-We made a video from test dataset images and used it for interference.
+We made a same another video of 4 fruits and used it for interference.
 If the developer mode is on, it will ask to set confidence.
 You can set it as per your convenience.
 Here we set 0.1 [10%] confidence.

 Model download and transfer learning from unpruned model